ICSCodeClub/ohnochat/README.md

 # whats coming:

 bye, travis. hello jenkins

-i still need to find how to make it work like travis in that it shows checks i think i got it working now yes it should work like gitcloneguy now
+i think i got it working now yes it should work like gitcloneguy now